 “This isn’t just British intelligence; it’s also American intelligence.”
 He said that they report it constantly, but never provide any proof.

 It is clear that Moscow and Pyongyang’s cooperation has increased in recent months.
-Last week, North Korean leader called his “closest friend” in a birthday greeting.
+Last week, North Korean leader Kim Jong Un called Vladimir Putin his “closest friend” in a birthday greeting.

-Volodymyr Zelensky, the Ukrainian minister of defence, has said that could join the war.
+Volodymyr Zelensky, the Ukrainian minister of defence, has said that North Korea could join the war.
 The South Korean defence minister stated this month that a North Korean deployment to Ukraine was “highly probable”.

 The numbers involved are the biggest question mark.